It is often thought, wrongly, that a company in the UAE does not have to keep accounts, make annual declarations, etc.

 It is mandatory to register for VAT (or to request an Exception if necessary).
 Thresholds are applicable according to the company’s turnover.

-Since 2021, it is required to keep a Register of Ultimate Beneficiaries (UBO) of the company.
-This is actually 2 registers:
+Since 2021, it is required to maintain a Register of Ultimate Beneficial Owners (UBO) for the company.
+This involves keeping two registers:

-For Free-zone companies, this Register is usually kept at the Registry.
+For Free-Zone companies, this register is usually maintained with the Registry.
 For Mainland companies, it must be kept internally.

 ESR Notification and ESR Report